dorrenasun/MpCKI1/00-Phylogenetics/CKI1/README.md

 - Step 6: Run interpro analysis with the sequence files generated in Step 3.

-- Step 6: Visualize the tree with "07-Visualization.R".
-Pay attention to the input files or directory in the script.
-- Step 7 (optional): Translate the names of sequence alignments etc. using "08-TranslateAlignment.R".
-Pay attention to the input files or directory in the script.
+- Step 7: Visualization of the phylogenetic tree

 The files used in creating the phylogenetic tree of the manuscript is in the directory "ForPublication".